krithiksharan13/Youtube-API-Micro-Project/README.md

 # Youtube API microproject

-Since I watch a lot of mindless Chinese Shotform dramas, I had curated data on all the mini dramas that I had watched - the name of the drama and it's YouTube link.
+Since I watch a lot of mindless Chinese Shortform dramas(Mini Dramas), I had curated data on all the dramas that I had watched - the name of the drama and it's YouTube link.

 Since I already had the names and it's links I just wanted to fill in the runtime and the Channel name of that particular video.